WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 variants_reduction.pl
 ```

 In the `annovar` folder, the files end with `.pl` are the perl scripts that we could run.
-The `example` contains different input file examples and parameter confis examples.
-The `humandb` is our warehouse, it stores all the database of interest so ANNOVAR know how to annotate the variants based on the annotation we required.
+The `example` contains different input file examples.
+The `humandb` is our warehouse, it stores all the annotation databases that ANNOVAR can directly call and annotate.

 ## Run ANNOVAR